staeter/work-in-progress/dialogue.md

 ## Requirements

 Here we build up a set of requirements.
 They are classified either as *critical*, *important* or *desirable*.
 We also state which *core principle* each aims to fulfill.
 The reasoning justifying their prioritization and expected impacts has to be described if not self evident.
-The quality of a requirement comes from its clarity, concision, completeness, consistency, correctness, concreteness, specificity and actionability.
+The quality of a requirement comes from its clarity, concision, completeness, consistency, correctness, concreteness, specificity, measurability and actionability.

 We group requirements into different *systems*.
 We aim to minimize their size and interdependency.
-For each *system*, we describe one or more *plans* we could follow to get it to a complete state.
-The pros and cons of each *plan* are then evaluated based on the uncertainties surrounding it, the expected costs, the peoples and communities that could get involved and the amount of work required.
-We also indicate which plan is currently *favored*.
+For each, we describe the *plan* we expect to follow to get the *system* to a complete state.
+The quality of a *plan* is evaluated based on how well it fulfills the requirements, which uncertainties it presents, how well the costs are balanced with sources of funding, which peoples and communities could be interested in contributing, how much work and time is required to attain completion.

 ### Name